Merle Lawrence: Biography

+Born in Remsen, New York, Lawrence was the son of the Reverend George W. Lawrence, DD, and Alice Bowne Lawrence.
+He married Roberta Harper in 1942 and they went on to have three children.

-Merle Lawrence was born in Remsen, New York in the United States.
-He received his PhD in 1941 at Princeton University under the supervision of Dr. E. Glen Wever where the work on vertebrate hearing by Dr Wever inspired Dr Lawrence to undertake the research as a lifelong study.
+He received his PhD in 1941 at Princeton University under the supervision of Dr. E. Glen Wever, where the work on vertebrate hearing by Dr. Wever inspired Dr Lawrence to undertake the research as a lifelong study.
 The National Research Council offered him a fellowship that led to a postdoctoral post with Dr. Stacy Guild at the Otolaryngology Department at Johns Hopkins University.

-Merle served as a Naval aviator of the US Naval reserve during World War II and was deployed to the South Pacific.
-He contributed to assignments at the School of Aviation Medicine in Pensacola, Florida and at the Bureau of Medicine and Surgery in Washington, D.C.
+Lawrence served as a Naval aviator of the US Naval reserve during World War II and was deployed to the South Pacific.
+He contributed to assignments at the School of Aviation Medicine in Pensacola, Florida, and at the Bureau of Medicine and Surgery in Washington, D.C.
 He held a brief position as a trainer of helicopter piloting during the Korean War.

-In 1946, Merle became an Assistant Professor at Princeton University and collaborated with Dr Wever in research.
-He was appointed as an Associate Researcher at the Lempert Institute of Otology in New York City from 1946 to 1952.
+In 1946, Lawrence became an assistant professor at Princeton University and collaborated with Dr Wever in research.
+He was appointed as an associate researcher at the Lempert Institute of Otology in New York City from 1946 to 1952.